massimocaprinali/cloud-foundry-public/app_mng.md

 #### hc
 {: #hc}

 The (*hc*) Health Center agent enables your app to be monitored by the Health Center client.
-For Node.js, the *hc* agent is only available with the Node.js runtime versions included with the IBM SDK for Node.js buildpack.
+For Node.js, the *hc* agent is only available with the Node.js runtime versions included with the {{site.data.keyword.IBM_notm}} SDK for Node.js buildpack.
 See [Latest updates to the sdk-for-nodejs buildpack](/docs/cloud-foundry-public?topic=cloud-foundry-public-nodejs-latest_updates) for the current set of runtimes.

-When you have the Health Center agent enabled, you can analyze the performance of your Liberty apps by using the IBM Monitoring and Diagnostic Tools.
+When you have the Health Center agent enabled, you can analyze the performance of your Liberty apps by using the {{site.data.keyword.IBM_notm}} Monitoring and Diagnostic Tools.
 For more information see [How to analyze the performance of Liberty Java in {{site.data.keyword.cloud_notm}}](https://www.ibm.com/blogs/cloud-archive/2015/07/how-to-analyze-performance-in-bluemix/){: external}.

 **Important:** The *hc* utility starts *proxy*.